 Contrary to popular belief, customer mapping does not end with the client placing an order.
 It’s also about a long-term relationship, trying to map the behavior of a customer after he has received his product.
 The customer is at the center of every B2C and B2B company, and a map of the customer’s journey gives managers a ringside view of how customers or leads have moved through the sales funnel.

 Data-driven insights can help retailers understand each customer’s profile and history across channels.
-You can monitor customer activity to determine who your best customers are, and how they and good customers like them, behave, and react to your marketing.
+You can monitor customer activity to determine who your best customers are, and how they and good customers like them, behave, and react to your retail marketing.

-Predictive analytics helps with not only targeting customers but also their segmentation.
+Predictive Retail analytics helps with not only targeting customers but also their segmentation.
 Using affinity analysis, a retailer can cluster the customer base based on common attributes.
 Merchants can use response modeling to examine past marketing stimulus and customer response to predict whether using an approach in the future will work.
 Churn analysis, on the other hand, tells you the percentage of customers lost over time, as well as the potential revenue lost because of it.

 Predictive analytics helps businesses predict a customer’s lifetime value (CLV).
 Retailers would like to know how to predict the value of a customer over the course of his/her interactions with their business in the future.
 CLV forecasts a discounted value of a customer over time.
 CLV involves analyzing past behavior to determine the most profitable customers over time.